Can Large Language Model Agents Simulate Human Trust Behavior?

 Figure 2

-Change of Average Amount Sent for LLM Agents in Different Scenarios in Trust Game, Reflecting the Intrinsic Properties of Agent Trust.
-The horizontal lines represent the original amount sent in Trust Game.
+The Change of Average Amount Sent for LLM Agents in Different Scenarios in the Trust Game, Reflecting the Intrinsic Properties of Agent Trust.
+The horizontal lines represent the original amount sent in the Trust Game.
 The green part embraces trustee scenarios including changing the demographics of the trustee, and setting humans and agents as the trustee.
-The purple part consists of trustor scenarios including adding additional manipulation instructions and changing the reasoning strategies.
+The purple part consists of trustor scenarios including adding manipulation instructions and changing the reasoning strategies.

 Gender Bias in Trust: We find that LLM agents, including GPT-4, exhibit a tendency to send higher amounts of money to female players compared to male players (e.g., $7.5 vs. $6.7 for GPT-4), indicating a general bias towards placing higher trust in women.
 This observation suggests that LLM agents might be influenced by societal stereotypes and biases, aligning with other research findings that document similar gender-related biases in various models.